RealityHertz/Greenhouse-Project/Documentation/Signoffs/CO2 & NO2 Monitoring Subsystem - Signoff.md

   - The power used will need to supply 5 volts to the Pin 15 on the Nano 33 IoT.
   - The Pin 14 on the Nano 33 IoT will need to be connected to the ground from the power supply.
   - The Ardiuno will need to be cycled in and out of sleep mode to conserve battery life.
 This will be done by using the Arduino-Libraries Github and use the provided files and functions in the ArduinoLowPower folder.
 For example, we can use the function LowPower.sleep() and input the amount of time we want it to sleep in ms. Implementing this in a loop will then allow the microcontroller to continuously fall asleep and wake up for the desired time.
 [2]
+  - The Aruino will be powered by 4 AA batteries which supplies 3500mAh and 1.5V each
+  - The total mWh supplied is equal to (1.5V*4)*3500 = 21,000mWh
+  - The time the Arduino will be on is 10 seconds every 5 minutes
+  - Therefore, the energy used during the "while on" mode is (28mA * 5V)*(10s/3600s) = .07778mWh
+  - The average power is .07778/(5min/60min) = 0.933mW
+  - The total power used by both sensors and the Arduino is .933mW + .33mW + .0828mW = 1.346mW
+  - This means the batteries will last (21,000mWh/ 1.346mW) = 15,601 hours or 21.7 months

 - **Power Supply for MH-Z19B**
   - The MH-Z19B will use Pin 4 connected to the Nano 33 IoT’s Pin 12 supplying 5 volts to the sensor.